A statistical model for quantum spin and photon number states: Spin 1/2

-Instead of fine tuning $l_{a1}$, there may be other ways to improve agreement between the model proposed here and QM.
-This is made possible by the first principles construction of the expression in equation (\ref{eq: spin 1/2 probability}).
+Instead of tuning $l_{a1}$, there may be other ways to improve agreement between the model proposed here and QM.
+This is made possible by the first principles construction of the expression in equation (\ref{eq: final}).
 At each step in the development of that expression, certain choices were made that could be modified.
-For example, we could have chosen a different set of complete quantum numbers.
-Perhaps some alternative to $l_{a1}$ and $l_{b2}$ would produce a better result with a more obvious connection to something physical.
+For example, we could have chosen a different set of quantum numbers.
+Perhaps some alternative to $l_{a1}$ and $l_{b2}$ would produce a better result.
 Or, we could have defined $\theta_{ab}$ to be something other than a simple linear function of $\tilde{B}_{map}$.
 Modifications of this type are of interest for future work.
+Though, the deviations observed in Figure \ref{fig: spin 1/2 plot} are not of the type that lead to violations of no-go theorems.
+Thus, the proposed model is of interest even without the modifications discussed here.